Mephi78/obsidian-help-de/de/Obsidian Sync/Lokale und Remote-Vaults.md

 Obsidian Sync allows you to create a remote vault that serves as centralized storage through its [[Einführung in Obsidian Sync|Obsidian Sync]] service.
 This allows you to choose almost any folder on any of your devices to store your files - whether on an external hard drive, in `C:\`, or in App storage on Android.

-However, we do have a list of recommended locations for your local vault if you also use [[#File-based sync services]] on the same device - mainly, anywhere that is not in a [[Switch to Obsidian Sync#Move your vault out of your third-party syncing service or cloud storage|third-party syncing service]].
+However, we do have a list of recommended locations for your local vault if you also use [[#File-based sync services]] on the same device - mainly, anywhere that is not in a [[Umstellung auf Obsidian Sync#Verschiebe deinen Vault aus deinem Drittanbieter-Sync- oder Cloud-Speicher|third-party syncing service]].

 The diagram below shows a simplified version of how Obsidian Sync works: